BenTimor/Compact-Console-Log/README.md

 const numbers2 = [[7, 8], [9, 10], [11, 12]];

 console.log(numbers2.map(([a, b]) => add(a, b)).reduce((a, b) => a + b));
 ```

-Oh no!
-We have a bug!
-We expect the outputs to be `21` and `57` but the actual outputs are both `-3`.
-We believe that the `add` function is the culprit and we want to check our assumption.
+Oops!
+We seem to have a bug.
+We expect the outputs to be `21` and `57`, but instead, we’re getting `-3` for both.
+It appears that our `add` function is malfunctioning, and we need to investigate.

-Without CCL, we would have to add a `console.log` statement to each one of the map functions and log the value returned by the `add` function.
+Without CCL, we would have to manually insert `console.log` statements in each mapping function to track the return value of `add`.

 ```javascript
 function add(a, b) {